 - Establish or update templates that reduce the time it takes for proposal teams to set up base data for a new proposal such as calendars, rate structures, and resource structures.
 Templates help to increase consistency and ensure proposal teams are using approved data such as the current set of forward pricing rates.
 Maybe this is a good time to tackle schedule and cost tool set integration issues and establish a standard data mapping configuration for the proposal teams.
 That helps to eliminate disconnects between the proposal schedule and cost estimate, ensures traceability, and saves time.

-- Set up templates with historical performance and actual cost data.
+- Set up basis of estimate templates with historical performance and actual cost data.
 Realistic cost estimates are data driven.
 That means your proposal teams need reliable source data they can use to substantiate their basis of estimates.
 What can you do to create a closed-loop cost estimating process so the proposal teams have what they need for their basis of estimates and rationale narratives?
-For example, in BOEMax, you could populate the Process Library with common tasks along with the resource and material requirements.
-Or, build up the content in the master parts and assemblies list so proposal teams can quickly build their bills of material (BOM).
+For example, in BOEMax, you could populate the Process Library with common tasks along with the resource and material requirements based on known standards for doing the work and actual costs.
+Or, build up the content in the master parts and assemblies list so proposal teams can quickly build their bills of material (BOM) using data that is directly traceable to the applicable business system.

 - Revisit your process and procedures.
 As documentation accumulates over time, there is often redundant (and contradictory) instructions in multiple documents.
 Can you eliminate documents, combine them, or streamline steps?
 Communicate what you are doing and engage your proposal teams so they have a vested interest in creating useful processes and procedures.
 If you are implementing new toolsets, consider producing a set of work instructions to help people through the learning curve.